craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open **Outlook**, signed in as **Amy**.

-1. Send an e-mail to alias@outlook.com.
+1. Send an e-mail to **alias@outlook.com** with a subject of “External recipient”.

 1. Send an email to Holly.

-1. Open a web browser and sign in to alias@outlook.com  and verify the disclaimer has been added.
+1. Open a web browser and sign in to **alias@outlook.com**.

+1. Read the email from Amy and verify the disclaimer has been added.

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.